abhishekdeshkar/CsTournamentWar/README.md

 ## Disclaimer

-I have created this plugin from scratch.
-You won't see any copy pasted code.
-ALso I have spent sleepless nights to create and test this plugin.
+I have created this plugin from the scratch.You won't see any copy pasted code.
+Moreover I have spent sleepless nights to create and test this plugin.
 So do not forge to give credits!

 ## Happy Gaming!